 By studying the liberal arts and by discussing the great ideas of Western civilization, in full communion with the Catholic Church, students develop a taste and affection for what is true, good, and beautiful as well as the skills of reading, writing, listening, speaking, and thinking through:

-- Oral presentations – elocution, listening, and note-taking skills
+- Oral presentations – practicing elocution and listening

-- Language Arts – IEW, grammar, diagramming, copy work, spelling, and handwriting
+- Language Arts – learning composition (IEW), grammar, parsing, diagramming, copy work, and handwriting

 Students form habits of mind, that of being inquisitive, perceptive, ordered, and contemplative, leading to moral and intellectual virtue, right reason applied to right action following God’s will for them.